JuliaLang/julia/doc/stdlib/blas.rst

-:mod:`Blas` --- Basic Linear Algebra Subroutines
+:mod:`BLAS` --- Basic Linear Algebra Subroutines
 ===================================================

-.. module:: Blas
+.. module:: BLAS
    :synopsis: Wrapper functions for the Basic Linear Algebra Subroutines

 This module provides wrappers for some of the BLAS functions for